bsherin/tactic/Notes/building_steps.md

     I think this shouldn't matter because I build my images locally.
 * On github, pull changes onto master if necessary
 * Push images to docker hub:
+  * might have to do "docker login" first
+    * `docker login -u bsherin -p geeb%%`
   * run the script `push_images.sh` to push just the x86 images.
     * `docker push bsherin/tactic -a` to push all images